This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is rhinosinusitis treated?

-Your symptoms may go away on their own.
+Your symptoms usually go away on their own.
 You may need any of the following:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.